-Environmental Initiatives at Sunday River - a Never-Ending Effort
+Environmental Initiatives at Sunday River - A Continuing Effort

 Resort Hotels, environmental leaders